Volunteer

 Families are Changed

 FHF volunteers report that their sacrifice of time and money is worth every minute and every dollar given.
-By nature, the service rendered is satisfying: to give a life of independence to families who couldn’t possibly attain it on their own.
-FHF volunteers not only experience the satisfactions of giving in a tangible way, but also benefit from creating lasting friendships and experiencing the true meaning of the holiday season.
+By nature, the service rendered is satisfying: giving a life of independence to families who couldn’t attain it on their own.
+FHF volunteers not only experience the satisfaction of giving in a tangible way but also benefit from creating lasting friendships and experiencing the true meaning of the holiday season.

-Rick Finnlayson summed it up best, after supervising the construction of one of the homes:
+Rick Finlayson summed it up best, after supervising the construction of one of the homes:

 “I have been reflecting on the experience my family had working with (FHF) in Mexico this past Christmas for quite some time.
 We have decided to make this a family tradition.
 This past Christmas was the most memorable on so many fronts.
 The great feelings of service and gratitude felt for the abilities we have been give to help those in need along with new friendships developed with so many wonderful people.
 Thank you for including us and affording us such a wonderful experience.”